amina0914/Full_Stack_Web_App/README.md

 # Web Express Application that is hosted on http://localhost:3000/

 To run the project
-Enter the following on the command line:
+Enter the following on the command line in the root folder of the project:

 node app.mjs